Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 She says that her celeb crush is former Love Island winner Jack Fincham.

-Shuagna describes herself as “funny, chatty and clever” and says that folks will likely be shocked after they hear sure issues about her.
+Shaughna describes herself as “funny, chatty and clever” and says that folks shall be shocked once they hear sure issues about her – although it will not be as stunning as her need to enter politics after her stint within the villa.

 What’s a flip off for Shaughna?

-Shaughna is just not eager about individuals who love themselves or that received’t hearken to you.
+Shaughna shouldn’t be concerned about individuals who love themselves or that gained’t take heed to you.
 She says that in these situations, “I just think go and annoy someone else.”

 What’s Shaughna’s most disastrous relationship expertise?